Can You Weld Gold? (Everything You Need to Know)

 Further, you put the fillers inside the welding puddle when you want them, which helps prevent spattering.

-Before you try TIG welding for gold, you need to set up the equipment first.
+Before you try TIG welding for gold, you must set up the equipment first.

 Here’s what you’ll need: